 - Coarse or kosher salt and freshly ground pepper to taste

-Step One.
-Using a knife carefully cut the skin and stems from the kohlrabi (see Sidebar; the skin is very thick so a regular vegetable peeler won’t do the trick).
-Using a grater or better yet the grater blade of a food processor shred the kohlrabi and place it in a large bowl.
-Peel, core and shred the apples, then add them to the kohlrabi.
+- Using a knife carefully cut the skin and stems from the kohlrabi (the skin is very thick so a regular vegetable peeler won’t do the trick).
+Sliver or grate the kohlrabi (if grating, use the largest holes of the grater).
+Place it in a large bowl.
+Peel, core and sliver or grate the apples, then add them to the kohlrabi.